felixleong/felixleong.com/content/blog/2012/workflow-and-tools-to-maintain-a-hyde-blog-featuring-jenkins.md

----
 title: Workflow And Tools To Maintain a Hyde Blog (featuring Jenkins)
-created: !!timestamp "2012-01-13 14:35:18"
-tags:
-    - programming
-    - technical
+tags: programming, technical
-css_files:
-    - pygments.css
----
+date: 2012-01-13T14:35:18Z
+category: Programming

-{% mark post %}Having switched my blog from [Wordpress](http://wordpress.org) to [Hyde](http://github.com/hyde/hyde), my blogging workflow now looks something like this:
+Having switched my blog from [Wordpress](http://wordpress.org) to [Hyde](http://github.com/hyde/hyde), my blogging workflow now looks something like this:

 1. Write the blog post in [Markdown](http://en.wikipedia.org/wiki/Markdown) format
 2. Run it through a Markdown previewer to make sure it's formatted the way I intended
 3. Attach the metadata to the finished post
-4. Create the appropriate directory structures if it doesn't exists (I'm now organizing the post with each month having their own directories, like /blog/2012/01/) and copy the file into that particular folder
+4. Create the appropriate directory structures if it doesn't exists (I'm now organizing the post with each month having their own directories, like `/blog/2012/01/`) and copy the file into that particular folder
 5. Push it to Github to backup my work
 6. Run it through `hyde gen` to have the site generated
 7. Once the site is generated, rsync the directory into the server